 Which brings us back to hand washing and proper sanitation.
 The World Health Organization (WHO) reports that the majority of transmissions of infection to hospital patients happen at the hands of hospital workers.

 Without hand hygiene interventions like basic hand washing instructions or more extreme measures like video surveillance, adherence to proper hand washing techniques hovers just below 40 percent.
-Interventions can bump that number up to almost 57 percent, the WHO reports.
+Interventions can bump that number up to almost 57 percent, the

 Some companies are taking hand sanitation seriously.
 PullClean is an easy-to-install door handle that doubles as a hand sanitizer dispenser.
 It also comes with monitoring hardware that allows users to record rates of hand sanitization and whether the device needs a refill.